shiokoo/CAFE-MPP/README.md

     cd ./Prediction
     python trainer.py

-If you find our work is helpful to your research, please cite:
+If you find our work is helpful in your research, please cite:
 ```
 @article{xie2023cafe-mpp,
     author = {Xie, Ailin and Zhang, Ziqiao and Guan, Jihong and Zhou, Shuigeng},